Robert Smithson, Broken Circle/Spiral Hill (1971) in 1971 on the left and 2021 on the right.

 Holt/Smithson Foundation and Land Art Contemporary, in cooperation with different parties, are working towards a sustainable future for Broken Circle/Spiral Hill in Emmen, The Netherlands.

-The opening of Broken Circle/Spiral Hill is generously supported by:
+Activities related to Broken Circle/Spiral Hill are financially supported by:

 All artworks and images by Nancy Holt and Robert Smithson are copyright Holt/Smithson Foundation, licensed by VAGA at ARS, New York.